lingui/js-lingui/docs-old/tutorials/react.md

 Wait a second, somebody skipped three pages at once!
 Let's break the example above into phrases and go through them separately:

-### Simple translations

-Heading is very simple, just a text.
-I guess that's the only part where no explanation is needed.
-We just wrap it in [Trans][Trans] component and it takes care of everything else.

-### Components and HTML inside translations

-Next message is a bit tricky.
-We're writing hyper-text which very often includes formatting, so soon or later we'll need to translate message with components inside.

-As tricky as it could be in other i18n libraries, all we need here is wrap everything inside [Trans][Trans] component again.

 ### Plural